-Weight-Loss, Health And Extremes
+Weight-Loss, Health, And Extremes

 The truth of the matter is that too much of anything is never a good thing.
 Our point is that you should alternate between sitting and standing throughout your day.
 You need to use your standing-desk carefully according to your personal needs.
 But don’t simply force yourself to stand endlessly.
 Just like sitting, for weight loss or not, constant standing is also not good for you.
-Studies of workers who stand all day show they can suffer muscle and skeletal disorders, vein issues and more.
+Studies of workers who stand all day show they can suffer from muscle and skeletal disorders, vein issues, and more.
 You might want to watch out for circulatory problems.

 Here’s What We Know

-We all know for certain that sitting for too long, driving or on your laptop is not great for your health.
+We all know for certain that sitting for too long, driving, or on your laptop is not great for your health.
 In fact, previous studies state that the risk of dying if you sit for more than eight hours a day with no physical activity is the same risk of death from obesity and smoking.
 That means, even if you exercise you can die from sitting too much.
 Scary, right?

 Weight-Loss And Moving More